-Conventional foods contain just as much of the essential nutrients the body needs as organic foods[3,4].
-As organic foods can cost 40% more than their conventional counterparts, don’t feel like you need to be pressured into buying organic foods especially if you can’t afford it.
+Conventional foods contain just as much of the essential nutrients the body needs as organic foods[3,4], and they can cost as much as 40% more than their conventional counterparts, don’t feel like you need to be pressured into buying organic foods especially if you can’t afford it.

-Buying foods in bulk can be a great way to reduce the cost of each meal.
-It’s also one of the main reasons why large food companies can offer foods at a lower price than smaller ones.
-Although there are downsides to bulk buying.
-The initial cost can be too high for some people and there are issues with storage and a potential increase in food waste especially by being tempted by offers such as buy one get one free.
-Therefore, it’s important to balance these factors and not be drawn into impulse buying due to bulk offers.
+While it might seem like good value to shop this way, there are downsides to this approach.
+The initial cost can be too high for some people and there are issues with storage and a potential increase in food waste, especially if you find yourself tempted by ‘buy one get one free’ offers.
+Therefore, it’s important to balance these factors and not be drawn into impulse buying due to bulk promotions.

 Food waste is often forgotten about but the world wastes nearly a third of all food produced.
-In developed countries around 50% of food waste occurs at the consumer level, in other words, you.
+In developed countries around 50% of food waste occurs at the consumer level (in other words: you.)
 That means when you put food in the bin you’re also putting the money you spent on that food in the bin too.

 Huel results in very little food waste from production to being in your home.
 All Huel products have a long shelf-life of 6-12 months and with the Powders you can scoop out as much as you need which makes it super easy to reduce your food waste.